-- Reading will be measured and reported using the Strategic Teaching and Evaluation of Progress (STEP) Assessment or Fountas and Pinnell along with a brief description of what the specific level indicates. - Math performance will be reported according to school-based assessments in accordance with each grade-level standard from the Common Core State Standards.
+- Reading will be measured and reported using both formative and summative assessments. - Math performance will be reported according to school-based assessments in accordance with each grade-level standard from the Common Core State Standards.

 Each student's performance in all areas will be reported using the scale below: